jpeoples/jpeoples.github.io/src/now.jinja.md

 *Composition of Transformations in Feature-Based Registration*.

-**I am actively looking for work opportunities, ideally to start in August or September 2020.** I am located in Ontario, Canada, but am **open to relocation, especially within North America**.
+**I am actively looking for work opportunities, ideally to start in September 2020.** I am located in Ontario, Canada, but am **open to relocation, especially within North America** (post-lockdown of course).

 If you are interested, please contact me on [LinkedIn][my_linkedin], [Twitter][my_twitter], or email me at `jacobjpeoples` at gmail.